Blog

 Don’t Begin on Empty

 Make sure on the day that you begin sleep coaching that your child has a full “sleep tank”; they’ve had a good nap during the day- if that means that you need to take her for a walk in the stroller, or for a car ride, then do it.
-Do whatever you need to do to get sleep, and make sure that the nap ends 4-5 hours before her bedtime.
-This is a major component to sleep coaching, daytime sleep = nighttime sleep!
+Do whatever you need to do to get sleep.
+The naps should end 4-5 hours before bedtime.
+Remember, daytime sleep = nighttime sleep!

 I have a plan, now what?